Wood species

 Plum

-PPrunus domestica (European plum or common plum) is one of the most widespread species of fruit trees in south-central and eastern Europe.
-Because of its fruit, it has been cultivated since Greek and Roman times, the latter spreading the plum throughout Europe.
+PEuropean plum (Prunus domestica) is one of the most widespread fruit tree species in south central and eastern Europe.
+Thanks to its fruit, it has been cultivated since Greek and Roman times, with the latter spreading the plum throughout Europe.
 Prunus subspecies are found all over the world, with more than 400 known.
-In Europe, Romania is the largest plum grower.
+In Europe, Romania is the largest plum-growing country.

 The plum is grown in gardens and orchards in hilly and mountainous areas.
-It also grows wild, near forests, in which case the fruit is smaller and the branches more prickly.
-It prefers fertile, slightly acidic or neutral, loamy soils.
-Grows well in sun, sheltered from winds and frost.
+It also grows wild near woodland, in which case the fruit is smaller and the branches more prickly.
+It prefers fertile, slightly acid or neutral, loamy soils.
+Thrives well in sun, sheltered from wind and frost.

-The trunk can reach 8-12 m high, rarely 15 m, with a diameter of 3-4 m.
+The trunk can reach 8-12 m in height, rarely 15 m, 3-4 m in diameter.
 The bark is dark brown and wrinkled as it ages.
-Branches are straight and branched in the crown.
-The white flowers, in clusters of 2-3, appear before the leaves, oval and slightly toothed.
-The fruits - plums - are smooth, round or oblong in shape, red, purple, yellow or green, depending on the variety, each fruit having a hard, flat stone.
+The branches are straight and branched in the crown.
+White flowers, in groups of 2-3, appear before the leaves, oval and slightly toothed.
+The fruits - plums - are smooth, round or elongated, red, purple, yellow or green, depending on the variety, each fruit with a hard, flat stone.

-More than 10 years ago, many orchards in Europe were affected by plum pox virus, a disease that cannot be treated.
-Many plum trees have been cut down and orchards restored.
-This was the time when more plum wood was on the market and its qualities better known, studied and appreciated.
+More than 10 years ago, many orchards in Europe were hit by plum pox virus (plum pox virus), a disease that cannot be treated.
+Many plums were cut down and orchards replanted.
+This was the time when there was more plum wood on the market and its qualities were better known, studied and appreciated.

 plum wood